All Products

 Document Center

-Starting August 29, 2024, if the database proxy version of your ApsaraDB RDS for MySQL instance is 2.9.1 or later, you can configure the connection pooling and latency threshold settings for a database proxy endpoint that is set to read-only based on your business requirements.
+Starting August 29, 2024, if the database proxy version of your ApsaraDB RDS for MySQL instance is 2.9.1 or later, you can configure connection pooling and latency threshold settings for database proxy endpoints set to read-only, in addition to read/write endpoints.

 Feature description

-The database proxy feature allows you to configure the connection pooling and latency threshold settings.
+The database proxy supports connection pooling and latency threshold settings on both read/write and read-only endpoints.

-• You can select an appropriate type of connection pool for your RDS instance to reduce the connection frequency between your application and the RDS instance, the main thread overhead of the RDS instance, and the total number of connections to the RDS instance.
-For more information, see Configure the connection pooling feature.
+• Connection pooling: Select a connection pool type to reduce the connection frequency between your application and the RDS instance, lower main thread overhead, and limit the total number of connections.
+For details, see Configure the connection pooling feature.

-• You can specify a latency threshold for the required database proxy endpoint based on your business requirements.
-If the replication latency of a read-only RDS instance exceeds the threshold that you specify, requests are not forwarded to the read-only RDS instance.
+• Latency threshold: Set a replication latency threshold for a database proxy endpoint.
+If the replication latency of a read-only RDS instance exceeds the threshold, requests are not forwarded to that instance.

 Effective date